pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/18-invariant-cycle-divergent-intolerance.md

 This interpretation is incorrect.

 There is one pathological envy cycle.
 It does not branch.
 What diverges after collapse is not the cycle itself, but the regulatory mechanics that remain viable once internal correction fails.
-These mechanics are selected not by preference, learning, or motive, but by pre-existing State-Transition Director (STD) architecture—the structural constraints that determine which forms of feedback are intolerable and which forms of externalization are feasible.
+These mechanics are selected not by preference, learning, or motive, but by pre-existing State-Transition Director (STD) architecture - the structural constraints that determine which forms of feedback are intolerable and which forms of externalization are feasible.

 This chapter formalizes that claim and resolves a common source of confusion: how mutually exclusive stabilizations can coexist with extensive state multiplexing.

 ### Why the Envy Cycle Does Not Branch

 Across all configurations described in Part IV, the initiating sequence is identical.
 Salient comparison activates inferiority signaling.
 Internal regulation attempts to metabolize discrepancy under exposure.
-When correction cannot complete—because scaling is insufficient, feedback is uncontainable, or ambiguity persists—the system reaches a collapse boundary.
+When correction cannot complete because scaling is insufficient, or feedback is uncontainable, or ambiguity persists, the system reaches a collapse boundary.

 That boundary is invariant.